Tidestromia lanuginosa: Description

+It is an annual herb producing a sprawling red, yellow, or greenish stem up to 50 centimeters long, or occasionally longer, to form clumps or patches on the ground.
 The leaves are quite variable in shape, being rounded to lance-shaped and sometimes asymmetrical.
 They are gray-green in color due to a thin to dense layer of hairs.
 The hairs gradually wear off on the upper surface revealing the green below.
 Stems are red and are also covered with white hairs.
+Flowers occur in the leaf axils in clusters of a few, or solitary.
+The flower lacks petals but has tiny sepals around a ring of five stamens.
+The plant blooms from July to October.